 A person who has anorexia starves themselves in an effort to lose weight or avoid weight gain.
 Anorexia often comes with feelings of anxiety, low self-esteem, anger, and loneliness, which are all similar reasons people give for abusing substances, even if they don’t suffer from an eating disorder.

-Someone who suffers from both substance abuse and anorexia may be prone to suicidal thoughts, and those who have the disease are often addicted to drugs and/or alcohol.
+Someone who suffers from both substance use and anorexia may be prone to suicidal thoughts, and those who have the disease are often addicted to drugs and/or alcohol.
 Both the anorexia and the addiction can feed off one another and have an impact on the brain’s endorphins, serotonin, and dopamine.
 Sufferers of the disease are prone to addiction in general, and this frequently includes addictions to caffeine, tobacco, laxatives, diuretics, and other over-the-counter medications.

 A common practice among many anorexics is using alcohol in conjunction with skipping meals to facilitate weight loss.
 This practice, which has been described as a combination of anorexia and alcoholism, has acquired its own nickname – “drunkorexia” – because it is so prevalent.
 While alcohol use does come with calories, it also dehydrates, and in excess, often causes vomiting, which can contribute to the desired weight loss.
 In some cases, people are skipping meals specifically so they can drink and not suffer the effects of caloric intake from both meals and binge-drinking.